vjkapur/anc-redistricting/README.md

 - Ward-level districting is currently being debated and primarily concerns the contentious issue of shifting portions of Ward 6 into Wards 7 and 8.
 - Ward 5's population growth is nontrivial, but tracks with the District as a whole, so significant Ward-level redistricting is unlikely.
 - Ward-level redistricting will take a while, and only after that will ANC-level redistricting become a concern.
-- ANCs are nonpartisan offices not subject to a primary, so ANC candidate sign-up only becomes a hard deadline in summer 2022, so we might not know the final boundaries until then.
+- ANCs are nonpartisan offices not subject to a primary, so ANC candidate sign-up only becomes a hard deadline in summer 2022.
+We might not know the final boundaries until then.

 ## purpose
 The purpose of this repository is to explore available data and begin forming an understanding of the redistricting concerns Ward 5 will likely have.
 The scope may grow and shrink over time.